 How much does postgraduate study cost?

-USW charges £5,150 for a standard full time postgraduate course.
+USW charges £6,000 for a standard full-time postgraduate course.
 Non-standard courses, research degrees and part-time study vary.
-If you are interested in one of these, contact our Revenue Team on 01443 483340 or email@example.com.
-Check our postgraduate fees page for more information.
+Check the course page for further information.

 How and when do I have to pay?